SeanJM/animate/README.md

 If you have a menu and you want to toggle it's visibility and transition those states.
 eg:

     .menu {
-      height: 0;
-      opacity: 0;
-      overflow: hidden;
-      transition: opacity 0.3s;
-    }

-    .menu._animated-in {
-      height: 100%;
-      opacity: 1;
-    }

-Here, when we remove the class ._animated-in from the .menu, instead of getting our opacity transition--the menu disapears instantly because it's being cropped.

-Or, another example; which is my personal choice for the visibility toggle:

-    .menu {
       left: -10000px;